tomoya06/paadizu-project/readme.md

 ## about this project

-We just wanna make something playable & us familiar with, for fun.
+We just wanna make something playable & we familiar with, for fun.

 ## todo